shabeer-syed/acesinehrs/_pages/theory.md

                 People cope with stress and perceived threats using various survival strategies—such as <strong>avoidance, escape, or fighting</strong>—to minimise negative consequences.
 Children who grow up in dangerous, unpredictable, or highly stressful environments are more likely to perceive the world as unsafe and doubt their ability to manage challenges.
 To cope, children may develop <strong>cognitive biases towards threats</strong>, suppress their emotions, and avoid situations they fear will cause distress (aligning with <a href="https://psycnet.apa.org/record/1986-15090-001" target="_blank" class="text-blue-600 hover:underline">theories on emotional processing</a>, <a href="https://pubmed.ncbi.nlm.nih.gov/10402694/" target="_blank" class="text-blue-600 hover:underline">selective attention and overestimation of threat</a>).
               </p>
               <p class="content-text">
                 While these coping mechanisms hold functional value and provide a short-term sense of safety, they can increase the long-term risk of health problems. <strong>First,</strong> these strategies overemphasise threats, creating a heightened state of alert that becomes difficult to "turn off" even in safer, normative environments where the behaviours are no longer effective.
 These children have a smaller window of tolerance to stress and perceived threat. <strong>Second,</strong> survival responses like avoidance, withdrawal, or reactive hostility prevent opportunities for new learning and the development of balanced cognitive appraisals (such as realising, "I can cope").
 As these children grow, their trauma responses and behaviour can drive peers away, stripping them of protective social networks and increasing their vulnerability.
-This creates a <strong>maintenance cycle of stress</strong> <a href="https://doi.org/10.1111/jcpp.12713" target="_blank" class="text-blue-600 hover:underline">(4)</a>, <a href="https://doi.org/10.1016/j.chiabu.2016.08.003" target="_blank" class="text-blue-600 hover:underline">(5)</a>.
+This creates a <strong>maintenance cycle of stress</strong><sup><a href="https://doi.org/10.1111/jcpp.12713" target="_blank" class="text-blue-600 hover:underline">4</a>, <a href="https://doi.org/10.1016/j.chiabu.2016.08.003" target="_blank" class="text-blue-600 hover:underline">5</a></sup>.
               </p>
               <p class="content-text">
                 For some families, these social risk factors and coping responses are <strong>carried over across generations</strong> as children become parents themselves.
 Whilst strategies are perceived as logical at the moment, over time, they can leave families in a cycle that perpetuates stress.
-As underlying stress increases, caregivers and children have fewer resources to cope and regulate responses (e.g. reduced response inhibition/executive functioning) <a href="https://pubmed.ncbi.nlm.nih.gov/12212647/" target="_blank" class="text-blue-600 hover:underline">(6)</a>, increasing the risk of more immediate coping responses to escape or re-gaining control (e.g. shouting, violence, neglect).
+As underlying stress increases, caregivers and children have fewer resources to cope and regulate responses (e.g. reduced response inhibition/executive functioning)<sup><a href="https://pubmed.ncbi.nlm.nih.gov/12212647/" target="_blank" class="text-blue-600 hover:underline">6</a></sup>, increasing the risk of more immediate coping responses to escape or re-gaining control (e.g. shouting, violence, neglect).
               </p>
               <p class="content-text" style="margin-bottom: 0 !important;">
-                Coping responses may vary as a function of the level of need to escape distress and harm, ranging from immediate escape (e.g. violence, substance misuse, abandonment/neglect) to stronger forms of avoidance (e.g. avoiding going out, which reduces social support systems in the longer-term) <a href="https://link.springer.com/article/10.1023/B:JOBA.0000007455.08539.94" target="_blank" class="text-blue-600 hover:underline">(7)</a>.
+                Coping responses may vary as a function of the level of need to escape distress and harm, ranging from immediate escape (e.g. violence, substance misuse, abandonment/neglect) to stronger forms of avoidance (e.g. avoiding going out, which reduces social support systems in the longer-term)<sup><a href="https://link.springer.com/article/10.1023/B:JOBA.0000007455.08539.94" target="_blank" class="text-blue-600 hover:underline">7</a></sup>.
               </p>
             </div>
           </div>